Church of Our Lady of the Chapel: Description

-The Chapel Church has had a turbulent history made up of successive phases of partial destruction, fire, looting, shelling and rebuilding, alterations and restorations, making it a milestone in the transition from the Romanesque style to the Gothic (and more particularly to the Brabantine Gothic).
+The Chapel Church has had a turbulent history made up of successive phases of partial destruction, fire, looting, shelling and rebuilding, alterations and restorations, making it a milestone in the transition from the Romanesque style to the Gothic (and more specifically to the Brabantine Gothic).
 It is traditionally listed, alongside the Cathedral of St. Michael and St. Gudula and the Church of Our Lady of Victories at the Sablon, as one of the three Gothic churches still standing in central Brussels.

 The church is built of stone from the Gobertange quarry, which is located in present-day Walloon Brabant, approximately 45 km south-east of the church's site.

 Exterior

 From the first construction phase, at the beginning of the 13th century, the Romanesque transept and the bell tower are still preserved.
 The choir, from the second half of the 13th century, testifies to the first phase of Brabantine Gothic.
 The nave dates back to the 16th-century reconstruction, and is in the flamboyant Gothic style.
 On the sides, the slender pinnacles of the buttresses alternate with the series of triangular pediments.
 On the outside of the apse, there are also gargoyles.